oconnorian3/emerald-isle-jewelry/README.md

 ## Sources Credits ##

 * Product images were taken from solvar.ie
-* Inspiration was taken from the walkthrough boutique Ado project for the checkout, profile, bag and products apps aswell as the nav bar
+* Inspiration was taken from the walkthrough Boutique Ado project for the checkout, profile, bag and products apps aswell as the nav bar
 * The steps listed in the *Connect To Amazon AWS S3* part of the ReadMe were taken from my mentors ReadMe as the steps were exactly the same
 * I had my own website before selling jewelry which I built on shopify which is closed.
-I built a Facebook page for that site which I used in this project as it demomnstrates all the skills needed and is relvant.
+I built a Facebook page for that site which I used in this project as it demomnstrates all the skills needed and is relevant.